is the third page of a five page article. Click

 simply follow the wall out towards the street (away from the statue of

 Immortality); Dan's grave is right where the wall turns, just two spaces

-in from the road, and next to a "White" statue of a woman with
+in from the road, and next to a statue (marked with the name "White") of a woman with

 in your car, head back down the hill.
 On your right, in between the large

 statue of Michelangelo's David and the large statue of the Christus,

 you will find another enclosed garden (similar to the Garden of Honor) called the Garden of Memory.